build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Conclusion

 Congratulations!
 You've now learned how to deploy Infrastructure as Code using CloudFormation with CodeCatalyst, and can deploy any infrastructure changes using a pull request workflow.
 If you enjoyed this tutorial, found any issues, or have feedback us, [please send it our way!](https://pulse.buildon.aws/survey/DEM0H5VW)

+For more DevOps related content, do check out DevOps Essentials guide and How Amazon Does DevOps in Real Life.